spyder-ide/spyder-plugin-cookiecutter/README.md

 Powered by [Cookiecutter](https://github.com/audreyr/cookiecutter), Spyder Plugin Cookiecutter is a template for jumpstarting [Spyder IDE](https://github.com/spyder-ide/spyder) plugins quickly.

-> This is under development, you can use it, but some features are missing

 > We recommend using conda and anaconda when developing a Spyder-IDE plugin.

 ## Features

 - For Spyder >=3.1
-- Spyder Plugin Structure (plugin.py, gui.py)
+- Spyder Plugin Structure (plugin.py, widgets, assets, tests)
 - A functional basic plugin

 ### Repo structure